Gold fossicking is the activity of collecting gold by a stream or river using pans, shovels, and sluice boxes.

 If you want to fossick for gold outside of the designated gold fossicking areas, you'll need permission from NZPAM.
 Contact firstname.lastname@example.org.

-If this area is on public conservation land, you might also need a permit from the local DOC office.
+If this area is on public conservation land, you might also need a permit from DOC.
 See a map of public conservation land.